dhoyle/splicedocs-jekyll/pages/FeatureStore/UsingFeatureStore.md

 # Getting Started  {#getting_started}
-To start using the feature store, in your Splice Machine workspace, inside of your Jupyter Notebooks, run the following:
+To start using the feature store, run the following in Jupyter Notebooks in your Splice Machine workspace:
 ```
 from pyspark.sql import SparkSession
 from splicemachine.spark import PySpliceContext